-Certificate modification means creation of a new certificate on the basis of the certificate that is currently owned by the subscriber.
-The new certificate has a different public key, a new serial number, and it differs in at least one field (its contents or appearance of a completely new field) from the certificate on the basis of which it is being issued.
+Certificate modification means creation of a new certificate based on the certificate that is currently owned by the subscriber.
+The new certificate has a different public key, a new serial number, and it differs in at least one field (its contents or appearance of a completely new field) from the certificate based on which it is being issued.